The Sexy Japanese Movie/TV Starlet and Me (Also Known As: The Formerly Famous TV Star-Lady at the Discount Grocery Store)

 I'm a busy man.
 I have rivers to swim and mountains to climb (figuratively speaking, of course.)
 I don't have time to wait in line.

 Anyhow, besides the regulars; the old guy who runs a restaurant, a few hot housewives and some old ladies, the catholic sisters and me, there is one "special" customer.
-She is the lady who used to be really famous but I guess she's not anymore.
+She is the lady who used to be really freaking famous but I guess she's not anymore.

 I know she must have been really famous because I don't own a TV, yet even I recognized her.
 And I haven't owned a TV set for over 11 years!
 I hate TV.
 So, if I know her face, so does everyone else.
-She must have been a huge star on toothpaste and shampoo commercials, doing the laundry and showing off bright new kitchen appliances along with the rest of the beautiful people.
+She was a huge star on toothpaste and shampoo commercials, doing the laundry and showing off bright new kitchen appliances along with the rest of the beautiful people.
 That means she was plastered all over the mass media.
 She must have been really super-star famous here in Japan.

 Alas, even though I recognize her, I don't know what her name is.
 But she is really famous; everyone here knows who she is.
 You can trust me on that point.